VitalShell/DynDns/README.md

 # DynDNS
-A dynamic DNS server with Bind support
+Provides a simple HTTP API and allows your Bind to act as a dynamic DNS server.